Transferable Cost-Aware Security Policy Implementation for Malware Detection Using Deep Reinforcement Learning: Introduction

-In this study we propose \MethodName, a reinforcement learning-based framework for managing a malware detection platform consisting of multiple malware detection tools.
-For each file, our approach sequentially queries various detectors, deciding after each step whether to further analyze the file or produce a final classification. \MethodName's decision-making process is governed by a pre-defined reward function that awards points for correct classifications and applies penalties for misclassification and heavy use of computing resources.
+In this study, we present \MethodName, a reinforcement learning-based framework for efficiently managing a multi-detector malware detection platform.
+For each file, our approach dynamically queries a subset of the detectors and then determines --- based on the feedback it receives --- whether enough information exists to classify the file. \MethodName then proceeds to either classify the file (thus ending the analysis process) or query additional detectors. \MethodName's decision-making process is governed by an objective function that quantifies the costs and benefits of correct and incorrect file classification, as well as the costs of the computing resources, measured in this study by the objective measure of runtime.
+This function can be easily modified to reflect different organizational priorities.

-Our approach has two advantages over existing ensemble-based solutions.
-First, it is highly efficient, since easy-to-classify files are likely to only require the use of less-powerful (i.e. efficient) classifiers.
-We can therefore maintain near-optimal performance at a fraction of the computing cost.
-Secondly, organizations can clearly and deliberately define \textit{and refine} their security policy.
-We achieve this goal by enabling practitioners to explicitly define the costs to each element of the detection process: correct/incorrect classification and resource usage.

-Our contributions in this study are threefold: \begin{itemize} \item we present a reinforcement learning-based approach for ensemble-based malware detection.
-Our approach was able to achieve near-optimal accuracy of 96.21\% (compared to an optimum of 96.86\%) at approximately 20\% of the running time of this baseline. \item we conduct an extensive analysis of multiple security policies, designed to simulate the needs and goals of a different organizational types.
-In addition to demonstrating the robustness of our approach, we analyze the effect of various policy preferences on detection accuracy and resource use. \item we release the dataset used in our evaluation for general use.
-In addition to the files themselves, we release for each file the confidence scores and meta-data of each of the malware detectors used in our experiments. . \end{itemize}